L28E/CUTS-Converter/README.md

 `./cuts -m {mod|demod} -i input_file -o output_file [-p]`

 Where the `-p` option is to plot the demodulation results

+## Building
+- make and gcc are needed to compile for Linux, MinGW to cross-compile for Windows

 ## Dependencies
 - gnuplot is necessary to see the aforementioned plot, but the program can be run normally without it